dyc3/steamguard-cli/README.md

 [![Lint, Build, Test](https://github.com/dyc3/steamguard-cli/actions/workflows/rust.yml/badge.svg)](https://github.com/dyc3/steamguard-cli/actions/workflows/rust.yml)
 [![AUR Tester](https://github.com/dyc3/steamguard-cli/actions/workflows/aur-checker.yml/badge.svg)](https://github.com/dyc3/steamguard-cli/actions/workflows/aur-checker.yml)

 A command line utility for setting up and using Steam Mobile Authenticator (AKA Steam 2FA).
-It can also be used to respond to trade and market confirmations.
+It can also be used to respond to trade, market, and any other steam mobile confirmations that you would normally get in the app.

 **The only legitimate place to download steamguard-cli binaries is through this repo's releases, or by any package manager that is linked in this document.**